• Home

 • System Operation As shown in the illustration, when the buoy travels from a wave trough to a wave crest, during the first half or a wave period, the cable exiting the subsea pulley assembly results in the rotation of power drive drum.
 Rotational motion and torque of the power drive drum is utilized to power a generator.
 The torque and rotation applied by the power drive drum is also applied to the tensioner drive drum.
 Rotation of the tensioner drive drum causes the tensioner drive drum cable to retract the tensioning apparatus.
 The retraction of the tensioning apparatus builds up stored energy within the tensioning apparatus.

-• During the second half of the wave period, as the buoy travels from a wave crest to a wave trough, the stored energy within the tensioning apparatus causes the tensioning apparatus to extend, which through the tensioner cable applies torque and rotational motion to the tensioner drive drum.
+• During the second half of the wave period, as the buoy travels from a wave crest to a wave trough, the stored energy within the tensioning apparatus causes the tensioning apparatus to extend, which, through the tensioner cable applies torque and rotational motion to the tensioner drive drum.
 Rotational motion and torque of the tensioner drive drum applies rotational motion and torque to the power drive drum, which supplies rotation and torque to a generator.

 This website uses cookies.